FAD WONDER DIETS

 - Benefits – Balances macronutrient ratios which lead to balance blood sugar, and reduce inflammation.

-- Disadvantages – Storage of fat soluble vitamins (A and D) and based on intake of soy protein isolates - which can be allergenic, estrogenic and decrease absorption
+- Disadvantages – Storage of fat soluble vitamins (A and D) and based on intake of soy protein isolates - which can be allergenic, estrogenic and decrease absorption of nutrients.

 - Based on low carbohydrate diet.

 - Includes South beach diet, Atkins, Protein diets.

 - Mimic fasting or starvation in the body, by reducing carb intake to a minimum, and the causes the body to burn off ketones from fat.

 - Benefits - Loss of weight.
 Has been beneficial for certain medical conditions under the supervision of a doctor – such as epilepsy and ADD etc.